Heather studied abroad with World Endeavors at Edge Hill College in Northern England.

 That is not to say that her British mates were fair-weather friends.
 “We watched soccer games, had karaoke night, hung out at the pubs…I went home with a (British) friend one weekend, and over to another’s house where his mom cooked us dinner.”
 Heather has one very close friend in England that she still talks to once a week.
 And two of her friends have already come to California to visit.
 “They think you know and hang out with the cast of ‘The OC,” laughed Heather.

 Her advice to others going to Ormskirk?
 “Do not bring a blow dryer or a flat iron.
-Not even with an adaptor.
+Not even with an adapter.
 It will blow a fuse.”
 She speaks from experience.